 Be Courteous to All

-Everyone I know owns a horse to have fun with and to relax.
+Owning a horse should be fun and relaxing.
 There's nothing worse than having to deal with a know-it-all, someone else's bad mood or manners when you've come to enjoy your horse.
 You may not agree with the way someone rides or handles their horse.
 But as long as there is not obvious cruelty it isn't your place to comment.
 Offer help or advice only if it is asked for.
 If you feel there's a real problem speak to the barn owner/manager.
-Treat any stable help with... courtesy and be sure to thank them if they provide extra help.
+Treat any stable help with courtesy and be... sure to thank them if they provide extra help.
 Treat others as you would like to be treated yourself.

 07 of 10